brownrabbit0207/wix-detox/generation/README.md

 This part of the repository aims to automate the adaption of the underlying testing frameworks.
 For now, it only covers `EarlGrey`’s `GREYActions`.

-We chose to check the generated files into version control to have them available as documentation.

-To correlate changes to the generation with changes in the generated code, please make sure to run the build before every commit.

-## Development

 - `npm install`
 - `npm run build` builds every file specified in the `index.js`
 - `npm test`